Temporarily closed to the public »

 Police are state agents authorized to use violence to fight crime and maintain public order.
 However, too often police have used that authority to violate the human rights of ordinary citizens, primarily in African American and Latinx communities.
 Is it possible for the police to both enforce the law and respect human rights?
 Calls for police reform and even police abolition are the focus of public attention, particularly when the latest excessive force incident dominates the headlines.
 What is the problem with policing?

-In the first in a series of Smart Talks presented in collaboration with the Pozen Family Center for Human Rights, University of Chicago Clinical Law Professor Craig Futterman and Trina Reynolds-Tyler from the grassroots organization Black Youth Project 100 (BYP100) discuss police reform, police abolition, the search for rights and justice, and an end to racism.
+In the first in a series of Smart Talks presented in collaboration with the Pozen Family Center for Human Rights, Craig Futterman, Trina Reynolds-Tyler, and Damon Williams discuss police reform, police abolition, the search for rights and justice, and an end to racism.

 FREE, open to all.